On the structure of W-algebras in type A: Introduction

 \subsection{Acknowledgements}

 S.N. would like to thank Dražen Adamovi\'c for the exciting discussions that triggered this project.
-He thanks Gurbir Dhillon, Thibault Juillard, Dmytro Matvieievskyi, and Jinwei Yang for interesting correspondence during the work.
+We thank Hiraku Nakajima for explaining his work \cite{NT17} and his expectation on Conjecture A (1) and its finite analogue.
+S.N. thanks Gurbir Dhillon, Thibault Juillard, Dmytro Matvieievskyi, and Jinwei Yang for interesting correspondence during the work.
 J.F. thanks David Ridout and Zac Fehily for their useful feedback.
-Some of the work was done while S.N. and J.F. visited the University of Alberta and Denver.
+Part of the work was done while S.N. and J.F. visited the Universities of Alberta and Denver.
 They are grateful for their hospitality.
 T.C. is supported by NSERC Grant Number RES0048511.
 J.F. is supported by a University of Melbourne Establishment Grant and Andrew Sisson Support Package 2023.
-A.L. is supported by NSF Grant DMS-2001484.
+A.L. is supported by NSF Grants DMS-2001484 and DMS-2401382 and Simons Foundation Grant MPS-TSM-00007694.
 S.N. is supported by JSPS Overseas Research Fellowships Grant Number 202260077.

-\section{Quantum Hamiltonian reductions in type $A$}
+\section{Quantum Hamiltonian reductions in type \tA}

-In this section, we recall the construction of $\W$-algebras using quantum Hamiltonian reductions and prove Conjecture~\ref{conj:successive_reductions} at the level of characters.
+We start recalling the general construction of $\W$-algebras using quantum Hamiltonian reductions due to Kac--Roan--Wakimoto \cite{KRW03}.
+Then we restrict to type $A$ and construct vertex algebras applying the so-called reduction by stages.
+We show that the character of the resulting vertex algebra coincides with the character of a well-chosen $\W$-algebra.
+This proves Conjecture~\ref{conj:successive_reductions} at level of characters.

-\subsection{$\W$-algebras}

-Here we describe the strong generating type of the $\W$-algebra corresponding to the nilpotent orbit associated with the partition $\lambda=(\lambda_1\leq\dots \leq\lambda_n)\vdash N$.
-The nilpotent element $f_\lambda$ is a representant of the fixed orbit.
-Using the Jordan classification we can choose $f_\lambda$ to be
+\subsection{\tW-algebras}